-During chemo your doctor and care team will keep track of your blood cell counts.
-Most chemo drugs are toxic to cancer cells and to normal, healthy blood-forming cells.
+During chemotherapy (chemo) your doctor and care team will keep track of your blood cell counts.
+Most chemo medications are toxic to cancer cells and to normal, healthy blood-forming cells.
 If chemo damage causes certain blood cell levels to get too low, your doctor may need to adjust your chemo plan.
 And you may need to take some extra time to recover before starting a new cycle of chemo.

 Your doctor will know how best to handle serious chemo side effects.
 Let your doctor know how you are feeling throughout your treatment.

-The following serious side effects may occur during chemo when blood cells get too low:
+The following serious chemo side effects may occur during chemo when blood cells get too low:

 - Anemia: Anemia occurs when your body has too few red blood cells.

 - Neutropenia: Neutropenia occurs when you have a low number of a specific type of infection-fighting white blood cells called neutrophils.

 - Thrombocytopenia: Thrombocytopenia is the name for a low platelet count.